DaveJarvis/JMathTeX/README.md

 Calls to `box.draw` can take any valid `Graphics2D` class or subclass.
-The `SvgGraphics2D` class implements the minimum drawing primitives used to draw the TeX boxes.
+The `SvgGraphics2D` class implements the minimum drawing primitives used to draw the glyph boxes.

 ## Generate Scalable Vector Graphics